How to accept stock donations: Easy steps for nonprofits

 • It eliminates donor anonymity and enables active stewardship by asking for donor information upfront and notifying you of new gifts.

-Taken together, these benefits mean more successful fundraising and greater long-term impact.
+These benefits mean more successful fundraising and greater long-term impact.

 It’s much easier to make stock fundraising (and all non-cash fundraising) a sustained priority when it’s simple for your team and generates the data you need to steward and grow your relationships with donors.

-Example process: Stock giving in action
+Example process: Stock gifts in action

 Here’s an example of a modern, safe stock giving process from Reasons to Believe.
 Take a look at the donor journey they created using FreeWill.